El Moro, Old San JuanCheck out my photography homepage here: Stephen Hayden Photography

 Huge Cemeteries surround the north end of El Morro.
 The history here was incredibly rich, from Christopher Columbus to Ponce De Leon to Pirates.

-near Isla Palominos in 2 days.
-I fell asleep to the chirps of Coqui's, small frogs that coat Puerto Rico like icing.
+of Coqui's, small frogs that coat Puerto Rico like icing.
 Their incessant chirping is surreal, a constant reminder that millions of lives and entire communities exist apart from Human Experience.
 Tomorrow I will go to the rainforest of El Yunque!

 DAY 2- El Yunque is spectacular.
 The whole north slope of PR is coated in forest, but higher into the hills brings you deeper into the forest.
 Going higher proved to be the only relief from the heat, even then it was moist and sweaty.
 The Coqui's increased substantially in number, I stopped my car as wild iguanas crossed the road.
 Palms and ferns appear in every imaginable color and shape.
 Im a bit suprised at how small El Yunque(and by extension Puerto Rico) is.
 The mountains remind me of the Transverse Range in Santa Barbara.
 Seemingly imposing, once you get on the top you see it is just one large sloping crest.
 I stop at some turnouts and hike up creeks along with the other tourits.
-I go for a swim, and the cool water is the most refreshing thing I think I could have imagined
+I go for a swim, and the cool water is the most refreshing thing I think I could have imagined given the heat.
+Most of the day is spent in these pools,

 El Moro Lookout